stayboogy/stayboogy_Ventura-Hackintosh_Dell-Inspiron-5570/Post Setup/README.md

 4) copy over unzipped EFI folder to recently mounted hdd EFI partition
 5) reboot

+## MountEFI
-## MountEFI - script executable I made that Mounts the EFI Partition of the HDD
+    script executable I made that Mounts the EFI Partition of the HDD

 	Right Click and Open in Terminal
 	or
 	Double Click to run

+## DisplaySleepLock
-## DisplaySleepLock - script executable I made to Lock and Sleep the Display before closing lid to 		      overcome not asking for password when lid is closed and then reopened
+    script executable I made to Lock and Sleep the Display before closing lid to overcome not asking for password when lid is closed and then reopened before "pmset displaysleeptime value"

+## pmsetter
-## pmsetter - script executable I made to set the proper Power Settings for the only sleep that works
+    script executable I made to set the proper Power Settings for the only sleep that works

 	Right Click and Open in Terminal
 	or
 	Double Click to run